-- 70) The most aesthetically pleasing villages have developed incrementally in a way that harmonises with the existing character of their setting and buildings.
-It is essential that this continues to be the case.
-The supply of new homes in the parish must be realised in accordance with the distinctive features, scale and grain of the local area. - 71) "Good design is a key aspect of sustainable development, is indivisible from good planning, and should contribute positively to making places better for people."
-NPPF (56) - 72) Our Design Policy aims to develop robust and comprehensive policies that support the Local Plan's and National Framework's objective of encouraging excellence in design and that set out the quality of development that will be expected for the area.
+- The criteria set out in this policy is based on current good industry and planning practice together with responses to questionnaires.
+Sustainability with regard to new development, as required by government legislation makes the need for quality design of both building and the surrounding environment essential.
+Therefore the design of new developments within the NP area must be of the highest acceptable standard. - 68) The most aesthetically pleasing villages have developed incrementally in a way that harmonises with the existing character of their setting and buildings.
+It is essential that this continues to be the case for the parish of Chidham & Hambrook.
+The supply of new homes in the parish must be realised in accordance with the distinctive features, scale and grain of the local area. - 69) "Good design is a key aspect of sustainable development, is indivisible from good planning, and should contribute positively to making places better for people."
+NPPF (56) - 70) Our Design Policy aims to develop robust and comprehensive policies that support the Local Plan's and National Framework's objective of encouraging excellence in design and that set out the quality of development that will be expected for the area.
 Our policy does not attempt to impose architectural styles.